rasidanks/Multi-Domain-NLP-Sentiment-analysis/README.md

 ### 4) Vocabulary construction

-Vocabulary building: A vocabulary set is created from the training data, containing all unique words.
+A vocabulary set is created from the training data, containing all unique words.
 A special placeholder ('') is added for padding and unknown words to ensure uniformity during model input.
 - Mappings: Two dictionaries are generated:
 	- word_to_id: Maps each word to a unique numerical ID.
   	- id_to_word: Maps numerical IDs back to their corresponding words.
 These mappings are essential for encoding and decoding text during processing and inference.